JeremyMarkWilcox/Unity-C-Sharp-Code-Summary/README.md

 }
 ```

-###Chase State
+### Chase State

-Chasing State Detailed Overview
-The Chasing state, as defined in the EnemyChasingState script, orchestrates the enemy's behavior when it has detected and is actively pursuing the player.
+The Chasing state, as defined in the Enemy Chasing State script, orchestrates the enemy's behavior when it has detected and is actively pursuing the player.
 This script is a vital component of the enemy AI's ability to engage with the player in a dynamic and challenging manner.

 Functionality
 Target Acquisition: The script requires a target, typically the player, which is set through the SetTarget method.
 This allows the enemy to dynamically focus on the player regardless of their position in the game world.